 At a spontaneous meeting at the pub a few weeks later, Ben introduced me to Steve Mulvey, a keen photographer looking to expand his repertoire.
 Ben pitched his idea to us – a song sung by a little girl who loved her torch!
 He’d made a preview video and had thought it through in detail.
 We were both on board.

-We met up at Ben’s house He wanted to make a puppet, and we immediately started discussing materials, joints, movements.
+We met up at Ben’s house He wanted to make a puppet, and we immediately started discussing materials, joints, and movements.
 It sounded quite ambitious.
 Eyes that could move in all directions, eyelids that could blink, and lips that could purse.
-A few sketches later and we had a plan involving bending metal, ping pong balls and some stretchy lycra.
+A few sketches later we had a plan involving bending metal, ping pong balls and some stretchy lycra.

 Ben got started.
 He created fully posable eyes, complete with eyelids, it was impressive.
-But then we added polystyrene cheeks and a forehead, and stretched the lycra over.
+But then we added polystyrene cheeks and a forehead and stretched the lycra over.
 Stitching the skin in place, our creation took on an eerie character.
 We discovered all about the Uncanny Valley, the no-man’s land where the puppet was somewhere between not looking cute enough to be cute and not life-like enough to be life-like.
 Ben’s son summed it up well when he said the puppet was hideous.

 Doubt and uncertainty entered the story.
 Should we start again?
-Should we persevere as time was ticking before day we’d booked as the day for the shoot?
-Finally we decided to start again and carve the eye sockets out of polystyrene.
-It was like a snow storm in Ben’s living room as I chased the bobbles around with the hoover.
+Should we persevere as time was ticking before the day we’d booked as the day for the shoot?
+Finally, we decided to start again and carve the eye sockets out of polystyrene.
+It was like a snowstorm in Ben’s living room as I chased the bobbles around with the hoover.
 The next time I went round, Ben had what looked like a small decapitated child laid out on the floor.
 The pyjama-clothed body was made of whisky boxes and pipe cladding.
 I liked the inventiveness.
 We carried on to a late hour, sewing, painting, stuffing.

 Ben finished the editing just in time to submit to the St Neots Film Festival 2016.
 And then it was there – up on the big screen at Cineworld.
-We didn’t win, but being up with other film makers was very inspiring.
+We didn’t win, but being up with other filmmakers was very inspiring.
 It’s given us some great ideas for our next project for the St Neots Film Festival 2017 – but maybe not with a puppet.